kotegowder/prep/EmbeddedQandA.md

     So what happend when optimization is enabled? <br />
     <br />
     Compiler thinks, after all, nothing in the body of while loop in **read_global** funtion is changing the value of the variable, so why check it each time?
 The problem is, the variable is being changed, but not in this loop.
-We must give the optiizer a hint that the varibale *golbal_variable* may change elsewhere, and do so by flagging it as **volatile**.
+We must give the optimizer a hint that the varibale *golbal_variable* may change elsewhere, and do so by flagging it as **volatile**.
     <br /> <br />
     **volatile** int global_variable = 0;